Repeating 3-year-old kindergarten

 If you have concerns about your child's readiness for school speak to their kindergarten teacher.
 With your permission, the teacher will complete an assessment and potentially reach out to the Preschool Field Officer to discuss.

-If the teacher thinks a second year of kinder is right for your child, they will contact the Department of Education and Training.
+If the teacher thinks a second year of kindergarten is right for your child, they will contact the Department of Education and Training.
 The teacher needs to declare that your child is eligible to receive a second year of funding.
 You will then need to:

-- To ensure a place is held for a second year at the same kindergarten, you need to complete your enrolment application and pay the relevant fees before the end of Term 2.
+- To ensure a place is held for a second year at the same kindergarten, you need to complete your enrolment application and pay the relevant fees before the end of term 2.

-- Thinking a child is 'young for their age' does not guarantee funding for a second year of kindergarten.
+- Thinking a child is 'young for their age' does not guarantee funding for a second year of 4-year-old kindergarten.